 When you arrive in the endoscopy center, check in with the admitting nurse.
 Give the nurse the papers and labels you received from patient registration, then have a seat.
 When the admitting nurse calls you into the interview room, you will be asked who will be taking you home.
 You must have a ride home.
 "No ride, no procedure."
 Your driver doesn't need to stay while you are having your procedure but must leave a telephone number to be called to pick you up at the appropriate time.
-If you are using a ride service, only RoadRunners (650-940-7016) or Outreach (650-988-9852) can be used.
 A taxicab or a limousine cannot be used.
-(Please note: RoadRunners provides transportation within an 8 to 10-mile radius of the El Camino Hospital campuses.)